-A simple keto peanut butter sauce for ice cream that’s perfect for making low carb sundaes.
-Serve it warm as a topping for your favorite sugar-free ice cream.
+This simple and delicious peanut butter sauce for ice cream is perfect for making sundaes.
+Serve it warm as a topping over your favorite ice cream.

 My favorite ice cream flavor has always been peanut butter.
 There's just something about it.
 However, I don't always have the time to whip up a batch of homemade ice cream.

-That’s why I love this peanut butter ice cream topping for peanut butter lovers just like me.
-It's a quick and easy way to get the flavor into store bought low carb ice cream.
-I don’t even bother heating up the leftovers.
+That's why I came up with this keto-friendly ice cream topping for peanut butter lovers just like me.
+It's a quick and easy way to get the flavor into store bought low-carb ice cream.
+I don't even bother heating up the leftovers.

-I just mix a little bit of this luscious keto peanut sauce into sugar free vanilla ice cream to satisfy my craving.
-In the summer, it’s just what I need for an after work snack.
+I just mix a little bit of this luscious keto peanut butter sauce into sugar-free vanilla ice cream to satisfy my craving.
+In the summer, it's just what I need for an after work snack.
 I feel like I'm treating myself at an ice cream shop.